 Pros and cons with being a Safety Manager

 The best thing is all the people I get to work with here, everyone likes to take initiative, they like to stay on their toes and are willing to improve, not only themselves but also the entire company.
 People often report solutions to the occurrences which means that we all strive for safe operations with high quality.

-Since the reports we get are often on safety and quality occurrences, you tend to only see the things that needs improvement.
-We don’t usually report stuff that are going well, so it’s easy to just see negative stuff, in this case it is important to stay positive 😊
+Since the reports we get are often on safety and quality occurrences, you tend to only see the things that need improvement.
+We don’t usually report stuff that is going well, so it’s easy to just see negative stuff, in this case, it is important to stay positive 😊

 Defining a safety minded pilot